-Slowly but Surely it's coming along and hopefully in the near future I will have the final chapter in the build along with some video clips of it at the track
+Slowly but surely the build is coming along and hopefully in the near future I will have the final chapter in the build along with some video clips of it at the track.

 Well, I know those who have been following the build have been wondering what kind of progress has been made.
 I've been hard at work finishing the little things that plague a project like this.
-Wiring gremlins, fuel system gremlins, as well as the weather not being as cooperative as it could have all slowed the build process.
+Wiring harness gremlins, fuel system gremlins including installing the correct fuel pump, as well as the weather not being as cooperative as it could have all slowed the build process.

-Now the Moment we've all been waiting for "especially me" it's time to start it.
-As I stated in the previous post the Front mount distributor setup utilizes a Ford distributor application and the only difference between a 5.0 H.O. firing order and an LS based motor is that you swap #8 and #3.
-I used a set of red Ford Racing plug wiresand they fit just like they were meant to be there “granted I still have to loom them so they look better".
+Now the moment, we've all been waiting, especially me, for the time to start the engine!.
+As I stated in the previous post the Front mount distributor setup utilizes a Ford distributor application.
+The only difference between a 5.0 H.O. firing order and an LS-based motor is that you swap #8 and #3 cylinders.
+I used a set of red Ford Racing plug wires and they fit just like they were meant to be there, granted I still have to loom them so they look better.
 The first attempt wasn't successful due to me installing the distributor 180 Degrees out and resulted in a huge backfire.
-After I got the distributor in the correct position it was a success.
-It busted off and idled flawlessly.
+After I got the distributor in the correct position it was a success!
+It fired up and idled flawlessly!

 I built this car using all the parts we offer.
-The only aftermarket body panels are the Drivers and Passengerfenders, along with the Cervini's 2.5" Cowl Hood.
-Everything fit up really nice and there wasn't a lot of adjustments that had to be made for the gaps to align with each other.
+The only aftermarket body panels are the Drivers and Passenger fenders along with the Cervini's 2.5" Cowl Hood.
+Everything fit up really nice and there weren’t a lot of adjustments that had to be made for the gaps to align with each other.